 Lead the development of an engaging, dynamic and rewarding community of students with caring responsibilities and represent their interests and needs to the Union.
-Working with the Welfare & Community Officer, represent these collective interests to UCL and beyond.
+Working with the Welfare & Community Officer, represent these collective interests to UCL and beyond:

-xi.
+xi.x.
 Research Students' Officer

-Lead the development of an engaging, dynamic and rewarding community of research students within the Union and represent the needs and interests of research students.
+Lead the Research Students' Network and oversee the development of an engaging, dynamic and rewarding community of research students within the Union and represent the needs and interests of research students.
 Working with the Postgraduate Officer, represent these collective interests to UCL and beyond.